kallu/aws-templates/vpc/README.md

 _NOTE:_ Default route from internal subnet is always to TGW and access to public subnets or IGW is blocked by network access control list (NACL).

-_NOTE2:_ TGWAttachement changes will always create a new attachment, even Tags, but because there is already attachment in given AZ (Cloudformation will first try to create a new before deleting the old) it will fail -> TGW attachment can not be changed once it is set :-(

 ### Outputs:

 |Value |Export |Parameter |